Red-Hat-SE-RTO/openshift-ztp/README.md

 - [ArgoCD Namespaced mode as default?](https://github.com/argoproj-labs/argocd-operator/issues/523)

 ## TO-DO
+- Disconnected deployments (In progress)
 - Swap ArgoCD out for Red Hat GitOps
-- Add HA OpenShift cluster examples and workflows
+- Add HA OpenShift cluster examples and workflows (Fix tagging of machines when it populates in cluster)
 - Convert Bash script templating of Spoke Clusters to Ansible
 - Video on ZTP to vSphere deployments
 - Expand to Nutanix